 How to find Mercury?

-Try to find mercury with your bare eyes at first as it will help you to adjust your telescope in the right direction easily.
+- Try to find mercury with your bare eyes.
 Mercury is in fact white in color.
 However, its proximity spreads a pinkish hue to the horizon.
-But with the naked eye, you will not be able to discern any detail on it.

 What is the best time to observe Mercury?